Our next podcast (10 minutes) zeroes in on the 5th beatitude. Don't underestimate the seriousness of these words!

 After extending mercy to us, if we fail to extend mercy to others, our debt may be 'uncanceled"—we could be "unforgiven"!
 See Matthew 18:21-35 and Hebrews 10:29.

 - Mercy is closely related to righteousness.
-See Micah 6:8: He has told you, O man, what is good; and what does the Lord require of you but to do justice, and to love kindness, and to walk humbling with your God?
+See Micah 6:8: He has told you, O man, what is good; and what does the Lord require of you but to do justice, and to love mercy, and to walk humbling with your God?

 - Being merciful isn’t only a recommendation.
 It’s essential to knowing God.